kkorolyov/SimpleTools/README.md

 # SimpleOpts
-A simple API for parsing and executing command line options.
+A simple Java API for parsing and executing command line options.

 ## Examples
 #### Creating an option: